What are Lingual Braces?

 Lingual Braces vs traditional braces

 Lingual means “on the side facing the tongue.”
 So, lingual braces are just like traditional ones, except that the brackets and archwire are placed on the back of the teeth, where they are out of sight.
+Lingual braces are placed on the back of your teeth.
+These are truly invisible braces.
+These are great esthetci alternative for traditional metal braces.

 Because they are not visible, lingual braces are a great choice for teens and adults.
 Another advantage is that lingual braces can be more efficient in achieving certain movements as compared to labial (conventional) braces, as well as clear aligners.
 An example of this is opening a deep overbite.
+This is the same for a patieint with spacing.

 Lingual braces are an excellent option for patients who are focused on an aesthetic orthodontic treatment option, and want to avoid the challenges associated with clear aligners.
 Unlike traditional braces, lingual braces are hidden from view.
 They are also extremely effective at correcting the alignment of teeth and the bite.
 Lingual braces vs traditional braces – which would you choose?